As You Are (album): Composition

 Lancaster has stated that his primary inspirations for this album were his Christian faith, and his wife and child.
 The overall theme of this album is "Be yourself".
 The song "Save Me", for example, is about the night Lancaster reaffirmed his faith in God.
 Lancaster has stated that this song is the song that best represents his basic style for this album, and that it's the most personal and meaningful to him of all the songs on the record.
 "Just In Time" is about Lancaster's love for his wife, and it was released to celebrate the couple's anniversary.
 "Change" is a song giving thanks to Lancaster's fans and supporters.
-"Do I" is a song about Lancaster's stubbornness in arguments - it was written as an apology to his wife after a minor dispute that they had.
+"Do I" is a song about Lancaster's stubbornness in arguments – it was written as an apology to his wife after a minor dispute that they had.

 Odom has said that he enjoyed the creative freedom that he, Lancaster, and Mount were given.
-Because of this freedom, Odom has said that musically, the album isn't defined by genre - Lancaster was allowed to experiment with whatever genre he wants.
+Because of this freedom, Odom has said that musically, the album isn't defined by genre – Lancaster was allowed to experiment with whatever genre he wants.

-In regards to how the writing process works without the support of a band, Lancaster has said, "It's so much easier," celebrating that there was little arguing or fighting over how the album should sound.
+In regard to how the writing process works without the support of a band, Lancaster has said, "It's so much easier," celebrating that there was little arguing or fighting over how the album should sound.
 He has stated that he began his solo career because he, "wanted to be in a position where he could do whatever I wanted to do with the music."

-In an interview, Lancaster told the story of why he decided to cover The Beatles' "Hey Jude".
+In an interview Lancaster told the story of why he decided to cover The Beatles' "Hey Jude".
 The cover was another song dedicated to Lancaster's wife, Dee Lancaster.
 Before the two had gotten married, Dee had dated several musicians, and every year for her birthday, someone would play the song for her.
 So, Jason decided to "one-up" her previous boyfriends by doing a professional cover.

 Title and artwork

 The album's title comes from a phrase that Lancaster and his wife said to each other, to signify that they love each other "as they are".
-Lancaster has said that this phrase applies to his songwriting process for this album, because for the first time, he didn't feel limited by any genre - he could just write songs as they were.
+Lancaster has said that this phrase applies to his songwriting process for this album, because for the first time, he didn't feel limited by any genre – he could just write songs as they were.

 The album cover was created and designed by Bethany Grace White.